Take CHARGE of Your Classroom: Anticipate and Reflect (Part 2 of 3)

 In addition, the second letter of the CHARGE acronym describes the most powerful component of all, their humanity.
 Before kids will behave and long before they even think of learning, students need to feel connected.
 As social beings, they crave being a part of a community.
 The teacher is at the nexus of this web of relationships and can facilitate closeness and camaraderie.
 One important aspect of this is being present.
 Teachers should fully come into the classroom, not holding back any part of themselves but committing themselves to their work and their students.
 It’s this passion and dedication that serve as the base for quality relationships that minimize misbehavior.

 But what can teachers specifically do to increase their classroom management proficiency?
-If it relied simply on being confident and human, then there would be no need for blog posts like this.
+If it relied simply on being confident and human, then there would be no need for programs and days of professional development.
 While those two components describe the qualities that successful teachers should embody, there are four major actions that teachers must cultivate to avoid catastrophic behavior.
 Again returning to the acronym CHARGE, the first two actions are the middle two letters – Anticipate and Reflect.
-(Top)

 Too often teachers are surprised in the classroom.
 Whether it be poor behavior or a lesson that bombs, unexpected events can have teachers scrambling and off their game in an instant.
 Control, however, isn’t the solution.
 Instead, prevention can go a long way toward improving classroom performance.
 Before beginning each day, take a moment and visualize your lessons.
 Think about what you’re planning on doing and look for potential land mines.
 Consider the students, the group interactions you’ll most likely see, and how you can mitigate any potential conflicts.
 Think about possible resistance you might face and pre-plan a response.
 It also wouldn’t hurt to have a few extra responses available in case your first option at redirection doesn’t work.